dsqcri/old-ds-website/people/rstanojevic/index.md

 - Research Assistant Professor.
 IMDEA Networks October 2010 - March 2012.

 ### Recent Publications

+- Rade Stanojevic, Sofiane Abbar, Saravanan Thirumuruganathan, Gianmarco De Francisci Morales, Sanjay Chawla, Fethi Filali, Ahid Aleimat.
+“Road Network Fusion for Incremental Map Updates”.
+In Proceedings of LBS 2018 (to appear).
+- Rade Stanojevic.
+“How safe is your (taxi) driver?”.
+In Proceedings of ACM CIKM 2017.
+- Rade Stanojevic, Mohamed Nabeel, Ting Yu.
+“Distributed Cardinality Estimation of Set Operations with Differential Privacy”.
+In Proceedings of IEEE PAC 2017.
+- Zachary S. Bischof, Fabian E. Bustamante, Rade Stanojevic: “The Utility Argument - Making a Case for Broadband SLAs”.
+In Proceedings of PAM 2017.
+- Rade Stanojevic, Laszlo Gyarmati.
+“Towards Data-Driven Football Player Assessment”.
+In Proceedings of ICDM Workshop on Data Mining for the Analysis of Performance and Success, 2016.
+- Laszlo Gyarmati, Rade Stanojevic.
+“QPass: a Merit-based Evaluation of Soccer Passes”.
+In.
+Proceedings of ACM KDD Workshop on Large-Scale Sports Analytics, 2016.
 - A. Lima, R. Stanojevic, D. Papagiannaki, P. Rodriguez, M.C.
 Gonzalez.
 “Understanding individual routing behaviour”.
 Journal of The Royal Society Interface vol. 13(116), 2016.
 - A. Lutu, M. Bagnulo, C. Pelsser, K. Cho, R. Stanojevic.
 “An analysis of the economic impact of strategic deaggregation”.
 Computer Networks, vol. 81(C), 2015.
 - I. Leontiadis, A. Lima, H. Kwak, R. Stanojevic, D. Wetherall, K. Papagiannaki.
 “From Cells to Streets: Estimating Mobile Paths with Cellular-Side Data”.
 In Proceedings of ACM CoNEXT 2014, Sydney, Australia.